What Faith Can Do

-When I think of Tammy, I would say the story started with a rainbow.
-Technically that’s not correct, but I would guess that if I asked our friends who were there with us that year, they would agree.
+When I think of Tammy, I’d say the story started with a rainbow.
+Technically that’s not correct, but I would guess that if I asked our friends who were with us that year, they would agree.
 The first thing they would recall about Tammy was her excitement over learning the story of the first rainbow and what it meant.
 Perhaps that rainbow represented a beautiful sign of hope in an otherwise very difficult year.

 The events of that “difficult year” were brought to light in the context of a small group of women who would meet together every week.
 A few days before, I typically spoke with everyone by phone.
 In the course of the phone calls, I had an opportunity to catch a glimpse of what was happening in the lives of each of my friends.
 For Tammy, there was much more going on than learning about a rainbow.
-Little by little Tammy began sharing bits and pieces of a home life that was gravely troubled.
+Little by little, Tammy began sharing bits and pieces of a home life that was gravely troubled.

-Family for Tammy consisted of her husband Howie, her five year old son, Howard, and her little girl, Mykela, who was two.
+Family for Tammy consisted of her husband Howie, her five-year-old son, Howard, and her little girl, Mykela, who was two.
 Any time little ones are part of the mix there is always stress.
 But in this case, there was significantly more stress then just parenting.
 Tammy talked about being afraid.
 Men were showing up at her door looking for Howie.
 And they weren’t pleasant or happy.
 In fact, they were intimidating and scary, so much so that Tammy was fearful for both her and her children’s safety.

 In the middle of the mess, Howie had one thing going for him he didn’t realize.
 Tammy was praying for him.
 She had decided to start following Jesus just shortly before we began meeting that year.
 Her decision came at the end of a Passion Play – so there’s a boost for all of you who wonder if a Passion Play ever changes anyone’s life!
-It does and Tammy is living proof.
+It does, and Tammy is living proof.

-To help you know Tammy a little better, she is a person who is gentle and quiet but not shy.
+To help you know Tammy a little better, she is a person who is gentle and quiet, but not shy.
 As is so often the case, still waters run deep.
 When Tammy says she will do something, I have confidence that she will.
 She is steadfast in her convictions; loyal and kind.
 She is, to me, the example of meekness; my favorite definition of meekness being “power under control.”

 Through the course of the year, my sweet friend would give me prayer requests to share with the group.
-She never elected to divulge her home situation to the others so these prayer requests never went into any great detail, they were vague but direct.
+She never elected to divulge her home situation to the others, so these prayer requests never went into any great detail; they were vague but direct.
 I still have them after all these years.
 Since the ones pertaining to Howie’s situation are important for the story, I will share them with you.
 They were as follows …….

-- direction and strength for Howie
+- Direction and strength for Howie

 - Howie to see and hear God clearly